Current issues & deadlines

-To apply to a Master’s programme you must already have a Bachelor’s degree (or equivalent).
-A Master’s programme can serve to enrich and deepen your understanding of the course of study you have already followed in your Bachelor’s (consecutive study), or allow you to turn your focus to new areas of learning (non-consecutive study).
+To apply for a graduate programme you must already have a Bachelor degree (or equivalent).
+A Master programme can serve to enrich and deepen your understanding of the course of study you have already followed in your Bachelor (consecutive study), or allow you to move your focus to new areas of learning (non-consecutive study).

-Goethe University offers Master’s programmes taught in German as well as ones taught in English.
+Master programmes at Goethe University are usually taught German with a few programmes taught in English.
 Some programmes may require knowledge of both languages.

-- A list of all Master’s programmes offered by Goethe University
+- A list of all Master programmes offered by Goethe University

 - Information on the respective content and application procedures of the programmes

-- Application deadlines and documents you are required to submit for your desired course of study
+- Application deadlines and documents you are required to submit for your chosen course of study

-- First, click on the course of study you are interested in.
+- In order to ascertain the procedure click on the chosen course of study.
 Under the heading “Course content and focus areas” you will find more detailed information on the course.
 Under the heading “Detailed information” you will find information on the department and the study regulations for the course.

-- After this, please consult the “Conditions of admission”.
-There you will find a list of all necessary documentation to be handed in.
+- Finally, please consult “Conditions of admission”.
+Here you will find a list of all necessary documentation to be handed in.